 Prescott College prepares students to be life-long learners and critical thinkers in a broad, interwoven range of models in inquiry including literary, scientific, artistic, social, spiritual and physical.
 By offering undergraduate degrees in six interdisciplinary Areas of Study, students can pursue a wide variety of disciplines, in addition to incorporating interdisciplinary study.
 Additionally, Prescott College offers several Master’s and Doctorate level programs.
 Through experiential learning and self-direction within an interdisciplinary curriculum, Prescott College strives to educate students of diverse ages and backgrounds to understand, thrive in and enhance our world community and environment.
 At Prescott College, the best learning is collaborative and the best teaching is individual.

 Why EcoLeague?
-“As a school deeply dedicated to field-and community-based experiential education, Prescott College belongs to the EcoLeague to expand the opportunities for our students to ground their studies in other bioregions working with other EcoLeague students and faculty for a most just and ecologically sustainable world.” – President John Flicker, Prescott College
+“As a school deeply dedicated to field-and community-based experiential education, Prescott College belongs to the EcoLeague to expand the opportunities for our students to ground their studies in other bioregions working with other EcoLeague students and faculty for a most just and ecologically sustainable world.” – Former President John Flicker, Prescott College

 MAJORS/ AREAS OF STUDY

 Students pursue undergraduate degrees in six interdisciplinary Areas of Study including Adventure Education, Arts and Letters, Cultural and Regional Studies, Education and Teacher Preparation, Environmental Studies and Human Development.
 Within these Areas of Study, students can explore multiple competencies/majors.
 These include Adventure Education, Agroecology, Conservation Biology, Counseling Psychology, Cultural and Regional Studies, Geography, Latin American Studies, Marine Studies, Peace Studies, Photography, Psychology, Visual Arts, Women’s Studies and Writing and Literature among others.